How do I become a mortician?

 First, are you sure you want to be a mortician?
 I don’t mean to be condescending– heck, I’m a mortician!
 The job can be an incredibly rewarding, but there are a bunch of downsides that are almost never discussed.
 For example: the long hours, the low starting pay, the emotional burden, the disappearance of stable jobs in the industry.

 If after reading, you are still interested in the traditional funeral industry, it might be time to consider going to mortuary school.
-My partner Amber wrote up an excellent description of the textbooks you’ll need and the topics you’ll cover in mortuary school: A Brief Introduction to Mortuary School.
+You can find accredited programs on the American Board Of Funeral Service Education website.

 Requirements to become licensed as a mortician or funeral director or embalmer vary wildly from state to state, country to country.
 Montana will look different from Auckland, Toronto will look different from Brighton.
 When it comes down to it, your greatest ally to find a mortuary school in your area is good ol’ Google.

 How do I get started in the alternative death “industry”?

 Maybe you don’t want to become an embalmer, you just want to help families care for their dead.
 Maybe you don’t want to sell burial vaults, you just want to bury a person three feet down in a simple shroud.
 If this sounds like you, you might be a better fit for the burgeoning alternative funeral industry.

 Well, “industry” is too strong a word.
 There aren’t many jobs and careers in this space yet.
 Here is an Ask a Mortician video I made EASY STEPS to becoming an Alternative Mortician! that goes deeper to explain what I mean.